Frequently Asked Questions (FAQ)

-Consulting services may include an initial one-time project and/or ongoing monthly services.
+Medical affairs consulting services may include an initial one-time project and/or ongoing monthly services.
 Some teams like a vendor to be on retainer so that the management team can reach out whenever questions or issues arise.

 Why would the Medical Affairs team need Versant to perform consulting services?

 The management team is always under the gun and often faces bandwidth issues.
 You can think of Versant as your team’s internal “MSL” – able to do research for you, provide unbiased information, and let you know your options.
 We have managed MSL teams and stay current in the field of Medical Affairs through research, regular conference speaking and attendance, and frequent networking.
 We can alert you to best practices, refine your policies and internal processes, and compile information and analyses for you.